casabre/pyvisa-proxy/README.md

 # PyVISA-remote

-This plugin should extend pyvisa's funtionality mainly in order to address local hardware which is attached to a remote node, e.g. USB or GPIB.
+This plugin should extend PyVISA's funtionality mainly in order to address local hardware which is attached to a remote node, e.g. USB or GPIB.
+In the end, you can decouple your VISA instrument hosting where you need bare metal nodes and the test script runner.

 ## Getting started